Reference 06 — User data packing into the graph¶

 }

 A subscriber walks the children iteratively (per 01-data-format.md §iterative parsing) and extracts fields by NAME match.
-This is self-describing on the wire: if the IMU record gains a mag field later, old subscribers ignore it; new subscribers read it.
+This is self-describing on the wire: if the IMU record gains a mag field, subscribers built against the older layout ignore it and subscribers built against the newer one read it.

-For a fixed-shape struct where schema evolution doesn’t matter and bytes are precious, pack the whole struct as one VALUE TLV instead:
+For a fixed-shape struct where schema evolution does not matter and bytes are precious, pack the whole struct as one VALUE TLV instead:

 // One opaque VALUE holding the packed struct.